- Location: Massachusetts

 Should your plates or placard be lost, stolen or damaged, you can apply for a duplicate by mail (as long as your photo is in the database).
 You will need to submit a written request with an explanation to the address above and include: your name, address, Social Security number, DOB, and the date that the original was issued or the number of the placard.

-- Disability plate: Standard $36 for a two-year registration.
+- Disability plate: Standard $50 registration fee for 2 years.

-- Disability motorcycle plate: Standard $20 for a one-year registration.
+- Disability motorcycle plate: Standard $20 registration fee for 1 year.

 Disability plates and veteran disability plates are renewed by the same process as standard Massachusetts license plates.

 Placards can be issued as temporary or permanent.
 Placards issued for 5 years are considered permanent.
 If you have one of these permanent placards, you will be mailed a renewed placard about 1 month before your current one expires.